skysheng7/AI_bias_in_farming/README.md

         - For OpenAI (DALL-E 3): Follow the [OpenAI API setup guide](https://platform.openai.com/docs/quickstart)
         - For Stable Diffusion: Register and get your key from the [Stability AI platform](https://platform.stability.ai/docs/getting-started)

-    Note: The `.env` file contains sensitive information and is automatically ignored by git (listed in .gitignore) to protect your API keys.
+    ⚠️ **Important**: These steps require API keys for OpenAI services and will incur charges.
+The `.env` file contains sensitive information and is automatically ignored by git (listed in .gitignore) to protect your API keys.

 2. Generate images using text-to-image models: